rohitmurali8/football_computer_vision/README.md

 - **Pitch Homography**: Virtual Lines and Field Overlay for homographic pitch projection
 - **Ball movement analysis**: Top-Down projection for creating a tactical radar view for seeing the ball /players movement

+NOTE - Most of the visualizations are done using the *supervision* package which makes it very easy to visualize boxes, keypoints, tracking path, etc

 Training details for models used in specific tasks:

 - **Object Detection**